CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 in the config file (this IP address must of course be available on the server).

 The "smtp-port" setting contains the port number for the normal SMTP protocol.
-The normal SMTP protocol starts as a non-secure connection, but the client and server can start a STARTTLS handshake to secure the connection.
+The SMTP protocol starts as a non-secure connection, but the client and server can start a STARTTLS handshake to secure the connection.

 Besides normal SMTP connections, you can also open already secured SMTP connections.
 A secure connection uses TLS right from the start, and no STARTTLS handshake is necessary.
 This is slightly faster (the initial handshake can be skipped) and is also more secure (the initial EHLO message can not be intercepted).
+However, there is no official specification that describes this, so you can not be sure that clients support this.

 ### Secure connections

 MailerQ supports TLS on incoming connections.
-If you have a SSL certificate for your domain, you can use it for the SMTP connections as well.
+If you have a SSL certificate for your domain, you can use that for MailerQ as well.
 The following config file options can be used:

 ```